Erhannis/MistOSTs/README.md

 Disable battery optimizations for Termux https://dontkillmyapp.com/

+Notes:
+You can close SteamOSTs without affecting the running scripts; those run in the background via Termux.
+(Kill Termux if you need to kill the scripts.
+Delete Termux's data if you need to delete the scripts' data.)

 Released MIT license.
 Termux, FEXDroid, FEX-Emu, Ubuntu, SteamCMD, Steam, and whatever you download are property of their respective owners, and I am not affiliated with any of the properties named.
 -Erhannis